Content created: 120625

 The Chán masters in our chapter are very interested in the exposition of three important scriptures.
 The term pāramitā (bōluómìduō 波罗蜜多),"ferrying to perfection," occurs in the names of a two of them.

 - One is the Prajñā Pāramitā Hṛdaya Sūtra (Bōrě Bōluómìduō Xīn Jīng 般若波罗蜜多心经).
 That is a terrible mouthful in Chinese, and it is better known as the Heart Sutra (Xīn Jīng 心经).
 The shortest of the Buddhist scriptures, its brevity makes it one of the most popular, despite its difficulty.
+A translation is available on this web site (link).

 - The second scripture mentioned in our text is the Vajracchedika Prajñā Pāramitā Sūtra (Jīngāng Bōluómìduō Jīng 金刚波罗蜜多经), known simply as the Diamond Scripture (Jīngāng Jīng 金刚经).
 Somewhat longer, it too is one of the most popular works of the Chán school.